blowsy/JDABot/README.md

-# jdabot
+# JDABot
 Discord bot made using JDA.
+Just an example to copy from.